 A great way to ensure an increase in sales is to invest in a UX audit targeting the conversion funnel of your site.
 Effective UX equates to satisfied users; they feel good about interacting with your platform, which directly correlates to conversion.

 Audits can assess the elements of the UX that influence bounce rates, such as visuals, navigation, and content.
 For example, if a site’s landing page is flawed, causing high bounce rates, a UX audit would diagnose the specific issue.

 Additionally, refined UX can increase customer retention.
 While content is critical to an organization’s platform, the UX is what keeps the user engaged and on the site.
 But sometimes it’s difficult to pinpoint which part of the platform is influencing users to stay or leave.
 UX auditing can easily answer this question and remedy the problem.

-UX audits are a critical measure to any website or web-application.
-They can answer questions like, “why are users not purchasing products?”, “why are users not filling out the contact form?”, or “why are users not returning to the site?”.
+UX audits are a critical measure of any website or digital product.
+They can answer questions like, “Why are users not purchasing products?”; “Why are users not filling out the contact form?”; or, “Why are users not returning to the site?”

 If it’s time for your site to undergo a UX audit, get in touch with Codal.
-We can deliver a comprehensive audit of your entire digital presence—the key first step in delivering a seamless, engaging user experience.
+We can deliver a comprehensive audit of your entire digital product—the key first step in delivering a seamless, engaging digital experience.